akka/akka/docs/src/main/paradox/scala/http/routing-dsl/HttpApp.md

 This is accomplished just by extending `HttpApp` and implementing the `routes()` method.
 If desired, `HttpApp` provides different hook methods that can be overridden to change its default behavior.

+Please note that `HttpApp` is not the canonical way of starting an akka-http server.
+It is a tool to get up and running fast.
+For integrating into already existing Akka applications that already bring their `ActorSystem` using `Http.bindAndHandle` (which is also just a single line of code) is recommended over using `HttpApp`.

 ## Minimal Example

 The following example shows how to start a server: